vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/cookbook/vuepress/page.md

   - VuePress
 ---

-VuePress is markdown-centered.
+VuePress is Markdown-Centered.
 Each Markdown file inside your project is a standalone page.

 ## Routing